 Nancy had an idyllic childhood in Millinocket, with summers spent at Millinocket Lake with the family.
 She would like to see future generations have the same opportunities that she had.
 She sees “Our Katahdin” as a platform that local citizens can use to improve the quality of life in the Katahdin region following the mill closures.
 As stated on our website, “We made paper, paper didn’t make us.”
 If we all work together, we can ensure a brighter future for our beautiful Katahdin region.
 SHOW LESS

 Mike is currently the Founder and VP Finance/Ops at Ready.
 Mike was formerly the Chief Strategy Officer at Neighborly, a Silicon Valley based company modernizing access to public finance.
 Prior to Neighborly, Mike was the Chief Operating Officer at Standish Mellon Asset Management.
-Standish manages $170 billion in fixed income assets on behalf of individuals, corporations, sovereign wealth funds, and foreign central banks.
+Standish manages $150 billion in fixed income assets on behalf of individuals, corporations, sovereign wealth funds, and foreign central banks.
 Mike has 20 years of financial markets experience and previously worked at Fidelity Investments.
 Mike is a former director of the Green Bond Principles Executive Committee.
 He is a member of the Global Association of Risk Professionals and holds a Financial Risk Manager certification.
 He has a Masters in Financial Engineering from Stevens Institute of Technology.
 Michael has an Masters of Science in Finance from Northeastern University and a B.S. from the University of Maine, and he holds the CFA® designation.
 Mike resides in Rowley, MA with his wife Stephanie and their two children, Raegan and Andrew.

 Mike graduated from Schenck in 1993 and his family has called Medway home since 1860, making a living off the land as farmers and woodsmen.
 "It has been very hard to watch a place that gave me so much go through such difficulty", says Mike.
 "When asked to join Our Katahdin by Sean and Tony it was an opportunity I couldn’t pass up.
 Our Katahdin is a great platform that gives those “living away” the ability to give back to the place that gave us so much" said Faloon.
 SHOW LESS